angrybacon/doomsday-wiki/markdown/articles/2021/08/22/Non-blue-fair-decks.md

 #### Post Doomsday

-One of the scariest creatures they can reanimate post Doomsday is Ashen Rider, so try to be carefull with your lands and don't be stingy with your lotus petals.
+The scariest creatures they can reanimate post Doomsday are Iona and Ashen Rider, so try to be carefull with your lands and don't be stingy with your lotus petals.
+Iona will just end the game, and you can't do anything about that 99% of the time.

 ## Sneak and Show